StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 ## class Sound

 This class represents a sound effect!
 Excellent for blips and bloops and little clips that you might play around your scene.
 Right now, this supports .wav, .mp3, and procedurally generated noises!
-On HoloLens 2, sounds are automatically processed on the HPU, freeing up the CPU for more of your app's code.
-To simulate this same effect on your development PC, you need to enable spatial sound on your audio endpoint.
-To do this, right click the speaker icon in your system tray, navigate to "Spatial sound", and choose "Windows Sonic for Headphones."
-For more information, visit https://docs.microsoft.com/en-us/windows/win32/coreaudio/spatial-sound

-- `int Sound.CursorSamples` — This is the current position of the playback cursor, measured in samples from the start of the audio data.
+- `AssetState Sound.AssetState` — Sounds loaded from file decode asynchronously - this tells you where that's at!
+Playing is safe at any point: a Play while still Loading is held until the data lands, then catches up as if it had started on time.
+Negative states mean the load failed, and any held plays die quietly.
+- `SoundChannels Sound.Channels` — The channel format of this sound's data.
+Only Mono sounds spatialize - Stereo plays head-locked with its image intact, and Ambisonic1 is a world-fixed sound field that counter-rotates against the head.
+- `int Sound.CursorSamples` — How far ReadSamples has consumed into a stream sound, in samples.
+Playing voices don't move this - each tracks its own position in SoundInst.Cursor.
+Non-stream sounds return 0.
+- `float Sound.Decibels` — The sound's real-world loudness at 1 meter, in decibels!
+StereoKit measures the audio data's loudness, so the value you declare here is the loudness you get - the waveform is the *shape* of the sound, Decibels is how loud it is.
+Loudness then falls off physically with distance (-6dB per doubling), so louder things carry farther with no extra tuning.
+Some reference points: rustling leaves 20, a whisper 30, calm conversation 60, a vacuum cleaner at arm's length 75, a busy street corner 80 (the default), shouting up close 88, a rock concert 110, thunder from a nearby strike 120.
 - `float Sound.Duration` — This will return the total length of the sound in seconds.
 - `string Sound.Id` — Gets or sets the unique identifier of this asset resource!
 This can be helpful for debugging, managing your assets, or finding them later on!
 - `int Sound.TotalSamples` — This will return the total number of audio samples used by the sound!
 StereoKit currently uses 48,000 samples per second for all audio.
+For stream sounds this is everything ever written.
+Against a playing SoundInst.Cursor, the difference is how much audio is queued ahead of that voice's playback.
 - `int Sound.UnreadSamples` — This is the maximum number of samples in the sound that are currently available for reading via ReadSamples!
 ReadSamples will reduce this number by the amount of samples read.
+Playback doesn't consume samples - playing voices each keep their own cursor, see SoundInst.Cursor.
 This is only really valid for Stream sounds, all other sound types will just return 0.
 - `static Sound Sound.Click` — A default click sound that lasts for 300ms.
 It's a procedurally generated sound based on a mouse press, with extra low frequencies in it.
 - `static Sound Sound.Unclick` — A default click sound that lasts for 300ms.
 It's a procedurally generated sound based on a mouse release, with extra low frequencies in it.
 - `static Sound Sound.CreateStream(float streamBufferDuration)` — Create a sound used for streaming audio in or out!
 This is useful for things like reading from a microphone stream, or playing audio from a source streaming over the network, or even procedural sounds that are generated on the fly!
 Use stream sounds with the WriteSamples and ReadSamples functions.
   - `streamBufferDuration` — How much audio time should this stream be able to hold without writing back over itself?
   - returns — A stream sound that can be read and written to.
+- `static Sound Sound.CreateStream(float streamBufferDuration, SoundChannels channels, SoundSampleRate sampleRate)` — Create a stream sound with an explicit channel format and sample rate!
+A 16,000hz mono stream suits speech pipelines, while a stereo stream can carry pre-rendered music.
+Written samples are interleaved for multi-channel formats, and playback resamples to the mixer's 48,000hz automatically.
+  - `streamBufferDuration` — How much audio time should this stream be able to hold without writing back over itself?
+  - `channels` — The stream's channel format.
+  - `sampleRate` — Capture/playback rate.
+SoundSampleRate names the common rates with notes - Default uses the mixer's native 48,000, Speech (16,000) suits speech pipelines.
+The enum value is the rate in Hz, so cast any integer rate to it for something off this list; playback resamples to 48,000 automatically.
+  - returns — A stream sound that can be read and written to.
 - `static Sound Sound.Find(string soundId)` — Looks for a Sound asset that's already loaded, matching the given id!
   - `soundId` — Which Sound are you looking for?
   - returns — A link to the sound matching 'soundId', null if none is found.
-- `static Sound Sound.FromFile(string filename)` — Loads a sound effect from file!
-Currently, StereoKit supports .wav and .mp3 files.
-Audio is converted to mono.
+- `static Sound Sound.FromFile(string filename)` — Loads a sound from file!
+StereoKit supports .wav and .mp3 files.
+Mono sounds spatialize, stereo plays head-locked, and 4 channel files load as first order ambisonics: world-fixed sound fields that counter-rotate against the user's head, ideal for environmental beds like rain, wind, or crowds.
+Bare 4 channel content is read as ambiX (ACN order, SN3D - the YouTube 360 convention), FuMa-tagged .amb files are converted on load, and other surround layouts downmix to stereo.
+Check Channels for what a file loaded as.
+Decoding happens asynchronously, but playing right away is fine - a Play before the decode finishes catches up to real time once it lands, as if it had started on schedule.
   - `filename` — Name of the audio file!
 Supports .wav and .mp3 files.
+  - returns — A sound object, or null if the file isn't found.
+  - Example: see `Sound.FromFile` in StereoKit-docs-reference.md
+- `static Sound Sound.FromMemory(Byte[]& data, string id)` — Loads a sound from a file's data in memory!
+Same format support and async decode behavior as FromFile.
+The data is copied, so the array is yours again as soon as this returns.
+  - `data` — The complete contents of an audio file.
+  - `id` — A unique identifier for this sound - loading the same id again returns the already loaded sound.
   - returns — A sound object, or null if something went wrong.
-  - Example: see `Sound.FromFile` in StereoKit-docs-reference.md
 - `static Sound Sound.FromSamples(Single[] samplesAt48000s)` — This function will create a sound from an array of samples.
 Values should range from -1 to +1, and there should be 48,000 values per second of audio.
   - `samplesAt48000s` — Values should range from -1 to +1, and there should be 48,000 per second of audio.
   - returns — Returns a sound effect from the samples provided!
 Or null if something went wrong.
+- `static Sound Sound.FromSamples(Single[] samplesAt48000s, SoundChannels channels)` — Create a sound from an array of samples with an explicit channel format!
+Multi-channel data is interleaved - stereo alternates left/right, and Ambisonic1 packs W,Y,Z,X per frame in the ambiX convention.
+48,000 frames per second of audio.
+  - `samplesAt48000s` — Interleaved samples from -1 to +1, 48,000 frames per second.
+  - `channels` — How the samples are laid out.
+  - returns — A sound effect from the samples provided!
+Or null if something went wrong.
   - Example: see `Sound.FromSamples` in StereoKit-docs-reference.md
 - `static Sound Sound.Generate(AudioGenerator generator, float duration)` — This function will generate a sound from a function you provide!
 The function is called once for each sample in the duration.
 As an example, it may be called 48,000 times for each second of duration.
   - `generator` — This function takes a time value as an argument, which will range from 0-duration, and should return a value from -1 - +1 representing the audio wave at that point in time.
   - `duration` — In seconds, how long should the sound be?
   - returns — Returns a generated sound effect!
 Or null if something went wrong.
+- `static Sound Sound.Generate(AudioBufferGenerator generator, float duration, SoundChannels channels)` — This function generates a sound by asking your function to fill whole buffers of samples!
+This is far faster than the per-sample overload, one interop call instead of one per sample.
+With a channel format, the buffer holds frames-x-channels interleaved samples: stereo alternates left/right, and Ambisonic1 packs W,Y,Z,X per frame in the ambiX convention - so procedural head-tracked sound fields are just a generator away.
+  - `generator` — Fills the provided buffer completely with interleaved audio sample values from -1 to +1.
+The second parameter is the index of the buffer's first frame, at 48,000 frames per second.
+  - `duration` — In seconds, how long should the sound be?
+  - `channels` — The channel format the generator fills.
+  - returns — Returns a generated sound effect!
+Or null if something went wrong.
   - Example: see `Sound.Generate` in StereoKit-docs-reference.md
 - `SoundInst Sound.Play(Vec3 at, float volume)` — Plays the sound at the 3D location specified, using the volume parameter as an additional volume control option!
 Sound volume falls off from 3D location, and can also indicate direction and location through spatial audio cues.
 So make sure the position is where you want people to think it's from!
 Currently, if this sound is playing somewhere else, it'll be canceled, and moved to this location.
   - `at` — World space location for the audio to play at.
   - `volume` — Volume modifier for the effect!
 1 means full volume, and 0 means completely silent.
   - returns — Returns a link to the Sound's play instance, which you can use to track and modify how the sound plays after the initial conditions are set.
+- `SoundInst Sound.Play(Vec3 at, SoundPlay settings)` — Plays the sound at the 3D location specified, with extra settings!
+Pitch, onset delay, emitter shapes, bus routing, and behavior flags all live in SoundPlay - a default struct behaves just like the plain Play call.
+  - `at` — World space location for the audio to play at.
+Ignored for non-mono sounds and head-locked plays.
+  - `settings` — Extra playback settings, see SoundPlay.
+  - returns — A link to the Sound's play instance for tracking and live adjustments.
   - Example: see `Sound.Play` in StereoKit-docs-reference.md
 - `int Sound.ReadSamples(Single[]& samples)` — This will read samples from the sound stream, starting from the first unread sample.
 Check UnreadSamples for how many samples are available to read.
   - `samples` — A pre-allocated buffer to read the samples into!
 This function will stop reading when this buffer is full, or when the sound runs out of unread samples.